louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^21b96dce].
 Chest (2016).
 Medium credibility.

-Reflux-cough syndrome — initial management in adults specifies: "In adult patients with chronic cough suspected to be due to reflux-cough syndrome, we recommend that treatment include (1) diet modification to promote weight loss in overweight or obese patients; (2) head of bed elevation and avoiding meals within 3 hours of bedtime; and (3) in patients who report heartburn and regurgitation, PPIs, H2- receptor antagonists, alginate, or antacid therapy sufficient to control these symptoms (Grade 1C)."
-Remarks note expected time course and positional therapy: "While it is expected that GI symptoms will respond within 4–8 weeks, the literature suggests that improvement in cough may take up to 3 months." and that "Head of bed elevation is suggested… while acknowledging that it has not been demonstrated to be beneficial for cough."
+Reflux-cough syndrome — initial management in adults specifies: "In adult patients with chronic cough suspected to be due to reflux-cough syndrome, we recommend that treatment include (1) diet modification to promote weight loss in overweight or obese patients; (2) head of bed elevation and avoiding meals within 3 hours of bedtime; and (3) in patients who report heartburn and regurgitation, PPIs, H2- receptor antagonists, alginate, or antacid therapy sufficient to control these symptoms (Grade 1C)".
+Remarks note expected time course and positional therapy: "While it is expected that GI symptoms will respond within 4–8 weeks, the literature suggests that improvement in cough may take up to 3 months". and that "Head of bed elevation is suggested… while acknowledging that it has not been demonstrated to be beneficial for cough".

 ---